panosc-eu/panosc/Work Packages/WP1 Management/Meetings/Project Management Committee/2020-02-19-PMC/2020-02-19-PMC_Summary.md

 **WP4** : Hans reported from a meeting with ExPaNDS in Hamburg that was useful and that conversations about architecture and portal took place.
 A four-day long code camp to deploy the portal is planned at the end of March at the ESRF and ILL campus.

-**WP9** : Nicoletta reported the E-SOFT? event and asked whether we want to attend.
+**WP9** : Nicoletta reported about the SSHOC initiative to organize the EOSC cluster joint stakeholder forum on 8-9 July at ESOF 2020 in Trieste, and asked whether we want to attend.
+Partner will not have much to show by that date, and the budget has not been defined yet.
+Further updates will come in the following days.
-Nicoletta also talked about some other things I couldn't hear.
 Andy said that he will get in touch the ESRF's User Office and Nicoletta as they are interested in participating in the DOI video.

 **WP8** : Thomas reported two meetings this week and a planned joint face-to-face workshop with ExPaNDS, however due a sick-leave a plan B must be found.